ApplETS/ETSMobile-Notifications-Android/README.md

 </details>

 Finally, when the user has logged out, call `NotificationsLoginManager.logout`.
 You may also want to delete the notifications saved on the device.

+### About
+Originally, this was developed for the [second version of ÉTSMobile](https://github.com/ApplETS/ETSMobile-Android2).
+The [code](https://github.com/ApplETS/ETSMobile-Android2/pull/138) has been extracted from the project and modified, so that it can be reused in further versions of ÉTSMobile.

+Check out the [wiki](https://github.com/ApplETS/ETSMobile-Notifications-Android/wiki) for details such as the device registration/retrievement process